 As with any kind of operation, there is a risk that problems will arise due to surgery to fix a squint.
 If you or your child are having surgery for a squint, ask your eye care specialist to discuss the possible risks with you before the operation.

 Recovering from surgery

 It can take several weeks to fully recover from corrective eye surgery.
 After surgery, you may have a sore eye for a few days.
 The pain can be treated using simple painkillers.
 Children under 16 years of age should not be given aspirin.
 If the pain does not improve, speak to your eye care specialist.

-Following eye surgery, a pad may be put over the affected eye, which will usually be removed be-fore you are discharged from hospital.
+Following eye surgery, a pad may be put over the affected eye, which will usually be removed before you are discharged from hospital.
 There is no need to wear a patch or bandage at home and you can return to daily activities, such as reading, as soon as you feel able to.
-The aim is to get the eyes working normally as quickly as possible.